carpentries/carpentries.org/content/lesson-development/_index.md

 ## About the training

 Collaborative Lesson Development Training teaches essential skills and good practices for designing and developing a lesson as an open source project.
 The training will guide you through the design process and initial development of a new lesson, prepare you to work with the infrastructure we use to build accessible, open source lesson websites, and provide some advice and techniques for effective collaboration on the project.

 ### Target audience

-Collaborative Lesson Development Training is aimed at Carpentries community members who have an idea for a new lesson and want to begin developing it into an open source lesson website, in collaboration with others.
+Collaborative Lesson Development Training is aimed at Carpentries community members who have an idea for a new lesson and want to begin developing it into an open source lesson website,in collaboration with others.
 [The curriculum][cldt-curriculum] was developed with a focus on lessons for short-format training (e.g. two-day workshops), but most of the skills and principles taught are applicable to all curriculum design.

 ### What will you learn?
 The training teaches fundamental concepts, skills, and good practice in three key areas: